 Research indicates the ROI of CRM implementation is very positive, yielding almost $9 for every $1 spent, and slashing labor costs by 40%.

 You should keep your long-term business goals in mind when estimating the costs of successful CRM implementation.
 Look for opportunities to save money by moving away from your rarely-used in-house platforms first.
+You can devise a strategy that maximizes productivity throughout the transition by doing your due diligence.

 Image Credit: SuperOffice